Global smoothness of quasiconformal mappings in the Triebel-Lizorkin scale: Introduction

-The proof follows the scheme of Iwaniec for $VMO$ Beltrami coefficients and adapted by Cruz, Mateu and Orobitg for the domain-restricted setting.
+We expect also this theorem to be sharp, in particular in view of the results in \cite{TolsaSharp} for the case of smoothness one.
+The counterpart of this result in the Sobolev scale can be found in \cite{PratsQuasiconformal}.
+The proof follows the scheme of Iwaniec for $VMO$ Beltrami coefficients adapted by Cruz, Mateu and Orobitg for the domain-restricted setting.
 The key idea is to reduce it to three steps using a Fredholm theory argument.
-First, one needs to show that the Beurling transform (see \rf{eqBeurling} for its definition) restricted to $\Omega$, that is $\Beurling_\Omega=\chi_\Omega \Beurling(\chi_\Omega \cdot)$ is bounded in $F^s_{p,q}(\Omega)$ assuming the Besov regularity in the boundary, which we can find in \cite{CruzTolsa} (for cases $q\in \{2,p\}$).
-Even more, we need subexponential quantitative bounds for the iterates of the Beurling transform, which we obtain in Theorem \ref{theoIterates} (in the present case the growth will be polynomial on the number of iterations).
-Next we need to show the compactness of the commutator $[\mu,\Beurling_\Omega]$, which was studied in \cite{CruzMateuOrobitg} already for more regular domains, but the adaptation to our context is straight-forward, see Lemma \ref{lemCompactnessCommutator}.
+First, one needs to show that the Beurling transform (see \ref{eqBeurling} for its definition) restricted to $\Omega$, that is $\Beurling_\Omega=\chi_\Omega \Beurling(\chi_\Omega \cdot)$ is bounded in $F^s_{p,q}(\Omega)$ assuming the Besov regularity of the boundary.
+For the cases $q\in \{2,p\}$ this can be found in \cite{CruzTolsa}. {Next} we need to show the compactness of the commutator $[\mu,\Beurling_\Omega]$, which was studied in \cite{CruzMateuOrobitg} for more regular domains, but the adaptation to our context is rather straight-forward, see Lemma \ref{lemCompactnessCommutator}.

 The third step is to check the compactness of the {\em Beurling reflection} $\mathcal{R}:=\chi_\Omega \Beurling\left(\chi_{\Omega^c} \Beurling (\chi_\Omega \,\cdot)\right)$.
-In Proposition \ref{lemSmallNormCloseToBoundary} we show that not only $\mathcal{R}$ is compact in $F^{s}_{p,q}(\Omega)$, but it is in fact smoothing in the following sense:
+In Proposition \ref{lemSmallNormCloseToBoundary} we show that not only is $\mathcal{R}$ compact in $F^{s}_{p,q}(\Omega)$, but it is in fact smoothing in the following sense:

 for every $h>0$.
-To verify that this embedding holds we make use of several techniques, which include the approximation of the boundary of the domain by straight lines as Cruz and Tolsa introduced in \cite{CruzTolsa} which allow us to swap the transform of the characteristic function of the domain at a given point by a sum of beta coefficients introduced by Dorronsoro in \cite{Dorronsoro}.
+To verify that this embedding holds we make use of several techniques, including the approximation of the boundary of the domain by straight lines, as Cruz and Tolsa introduced in \cite{CruzTolsa}, {which in turn uses the fact that the kernel of the Beurling transform is even.} That allows us to replace the transform of the characteristic function of the domain at a given point by a sum of beta coefficients introduced by Dorronsoro in \cite{Dorronsoro}.
 We also use a recent expression of the kernel of the reflection obtained in \cite{PratsQuasiconformal} (see Section \ref{secReflection}) and the techniques on chains of Whitney cubes introduced in \cite{PratsTolsa, PratsSaksman}.